CenterforDigSchol/journal-editor-manual/6-quick-submit.md

 ![Fill out the QuickSubmit form with ariticle metadata](./images/7-3.png)

-If the journal's article submission stage requires any additional pieces of metadata, such as article references or keywords, these will appear in the QuickSubmit form.
+If the journal's article submission process requires any additional metadata, such as references or keywords, these will appear in the QuickSubmit form.

 Next, add authors under the *Add Contributors* heading.

 ![Add additional metadata and contributors](./images/7-4.png)